-Also by removing the input and output transformers it can be used as a source of power for an oscillating or transmitting an oscillating or transmitting tube, furnishing power for all circuits, grid, plate and filament and is the cheapest form of Power Snaple Power Supply Amateur for Transmitting purposes ever of-
+Also by removing the input and output transformers it can be used as a source of power for an oscillating or transmitting an oscillating or transmitting tube, furnishing power for all circuits, grid, plate and filament and is the cheapest form Supply Amateur EA. fered.
+Transmitting purposes ever of-New.
 AMERICAN SALES CO.

-19-21 Warren St.,
+New York City 19-21 Warren St.,